-His current research interests lie at the intersection of requirements engineering, adaptive systems, and security and privacy.
-He served as Editor-in-Chief of IEEE Transactions on Software Engineering and of the Automated Software Engineering Journal, and currently serves as Editor-in-Chief of ACM Transactions on Autonomous and Adaptive Systems and Associate Editor of IEEE Security & Privacy Magazine and ACM Transactions on Software Engineering and Methodology (TOSEM).
+Bashar's research interests lie at the intersection of requirements engineering, adaptive systems, and security and privacy.
+He served as Editor-in-Chief of IEEE Transactions on Software Engineering, of the Automated Software Engineering Journal, and of ACM Transactions on Autonomous and Adaptive Systems.
+He is currently an Associate Editor of IEEE Security & Privacy Magazine and ACM Transactions on Software Engineering and Methodology (TOSEM).
 He chaired the Steering Committee of the International Conference on Software Engineering (ICSE) and IFIP Working Group 2.9 on Requirements Engineering.

 He received an ICSE Most Influential Paper Award, a Philip Leverhulme Prize, an Automated Software Engineering Fellowship, a Senior Research Fellowship of the Royal Academy of Engineering, a Royal Society-Wolfson Merit Award, and the 2017 IET Innovation Award fo Cyber Security.
-His research work crosses a number of discipline boundaries in computing, and has received best paper/artefact awards in software engineering (e.g., best paper at RE), Logic Programming (e.g. best application paper at ICLP), Human-Computer Interaction (e.g. best research video at CHI), natural language processing (e.g., best paper and tool at MedNLP), and security & privacy (e.g. best paper at TrustCom 2014).
+His research work crosses a number of discipline boundaries in computing, and has received best paper/artefact awards in software engineering (e.g., best paper at RE), Logic Programming (e.g. best application paper at ICLP), Human-Computer Interaction (e.g. best research video at CHI), natural language processing (e.g., best paper and tool at MedNLP), and security & privacy (e.g. best paper at TrustCom).
 He is the recipient of a European Research Council (ERC) Advanced Grant on Adaptive Security and Privacy, and a followup ERC Proof of Concept grant.
 He is a Fellow of the Institution of Engineering & Technology, the British Computer Society, the Irish Computer Society, and is a Member of Academia Europaea and the Royal Irish Academy.
 He is a Fellow of the UK's Royal Academy of Engineering.